Second-language attrition

-Second-language attrition is the decline of second-language skills, which occurs whenever the learner uses the second language to an insufficient degree (de Bot & Weltens 1991:43) or due to environmental changes the language use is limited and another language is becoming the dominant one (Olshtain 1989: 151).
+Second-language attrition refers to atrophy of second-language skills.
+It is commonly found in individuals who live in environments in which the presence of the attrited language is limited.

-Definition
+Overview

-A German researcher, Schöpper-Grabe, once expressed that, "Almost everybody who has learned a foreign language shares the experience of forgetting the acquired language skills once the period of formal instruction is over" (Schöpper-Grabe 1998: 231).
-This relates to how second-language attrition can be defined as the "non-pathological decrease in a language that had formerly been acquired by an individual" (Köpke & Schmid 2004: 5) and described as the "[…] loss of skills in the individual over time" (de Bot & Weltens, 1995).
+It is common for people who have learned a foreign language to gradually forget much of the acquired language skills once the period of formal instruction is over.
+Thus, second language attrition refers to non-pathological declines in second language skills.

-Beginning in the 1970s until today, a new and especially young field in the area of second-language acquisition was developed.
+Beginning in the 1970s, a new and especially young field in the area of second-language acquisition was developed.
 It is connected cross-sectionally throughout different research areas.
 Language attrition, in general, is concerned with what is lost (linguistic focus), how it is lost (psycholinguistic and neurolinguistic focus) and why it is lost (sociolinguistic, sociologistic and anthropologistic focus) (Hansen 1999).
 Over 25 years research has been concentrated on studying the attrition of second languages.
 First studies, dealing with the topic of language loss or language attrition, were published in the late 1970s (de Bot & Weltens 1989: 127).
 In 1980, the University of Pennsylvania hosted the conference "The Loss of Language Skills", and language attrition was recognized as a field in the research of second-language acquisition.
 Since then, various scientific research papers – mainly within America – have been published.
 Later, several studies in Europe – especially the Netherlands – followed.
 In other countries, however, language attrition research was paid hardly any attention (de Bot & Weltens 1995).
 Compared to the field of second-language acquisition, language attrition is still relatively young; so much is still unknown.